brygotti/lesfraisestagada/analysis.md

 We see that 8 countries make up for <sup>1</sup>/<sub>2</sub> of the articles in Wikipedia, namely the **US**, **UK**, **Australia**, **France**, **Germany**, **Italy**, **India** and **China**.
 Those are all in the top10 of countries that publish the most!!

-With <strong>Figure 1</strong> , we get a first intuition of the cultural bias that is present in the Wikipeedia graph: countries that publish most are also represented by more articles.
+With *Figure 1* , we get a first intuition of the cultural bias that is present in the Wikipeedia graph: countries that publish most are also represented by more articles.
 When players play on this already biased graph, they will obviously click most on articles from those countries.
 So, later, when we analyze the behavior of the players, we will have to keep this in mind and normalize the click counts of the players by the number of articles per country!
 But this is for later, let's go on here!

 </div>
 </div>